 Shoes

-During train and do the event wear shoes that is slightly bigger with breathable materials so that air flows freely so that your feet stay cool, and flexible soles so that you can wear it all day long without feeling uncomfortable or restricted.
+During train and during the event wear cycling shoes that are slightly bigger.
+A slightly bigger cycling shoe made with breathable materials so that air flows freely so that your feet stay cool, and flexible soles so that you can wear it all day long without feeling uncomfortable or restricted is highly recommended.

 Aero Bars